gaultier/blog/optimization-tales-cockroachdb-part4-slow-messages-dequeue.md

 In the [last part](/blog/optimization-tales-cockroachdb-part3-slow-list-messages.html), we optimized listing all messages in the table of messages `courier_messages`.
-This is a big table with millions of rows and a lot of churns: this is where all SMS or emails notifications are stored before being sent.
+This is a big table with millions of rows and a lot of churn: this is where all SMS or email notifications are stored before being sent.
 It is essentially a work queue.
 And there is one problem: way too many retries to get the next messages to work on:

 ![Too many retries](crdb_slow4_1.png)